andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 # Phonology {#phonolgy}

-The phonology is here described in some detail for reference and overview.
-In practice it can only be properly learned by imitating native speakers.
+Syrian Arabic phonology is here described in some detail for reference and overview.
+In practice, it can only be properly learned by imitating native speakers.
 Click on IPA symbols in square brackets for sound samples from Wikimedia.

 ## Consonants